 The cliff was totally impossible without some serious repelling gear, there was absolutely no way down.
 What was worse, it ran up the canyon walls in both directions.
 There would be no easy way around this one.

 We slowly drug the bike along on its side until we were able to reach a more stable section of shelf.
 We muscled the bike upright and took a breather.
-We made it without losing a bike or a body off the cliff, sweet!
-Nick said "wait, I lost my GPS.
-Do you see it anywhere"?
+We made it without losing a bike or a body off the cliff.
+Sweet!
+Nick said, "wait, I lost my GPS.
+Do you see it anywhere?"
 We looked back across chasm-doom and spotted it teetering on a foothold.
 Nick daintily stepped back out onto the ledge, making his way to within arms reach of the device.
 As he reached out to grab it, the ground started giving away.
 He snapped up the unit, and frantically scurried towards me.
 At each step, our little trail gave way.
-It was like a scene from India Jones, all that was missing were giant impaling spikes... and maybe some snakes....I hate snakes!
+It was like a scene from Indiana Jones, all that was missing were giant impaling spikes... and maybe some snakes....I hate snakes!
 He made one last leap towards me, and I was able to grab on and pull him to the safety of more stable ground.
 Whoa, that was exciting!